 For 24 years, Janet has been working as a headteacher and is currently the Principal of I CAN’s Meath School in Surrey for children with severe and complex communication difficulties, including Asperger’s Syndrome.
 Under Janet’s leadership, the school has grown from strength to strength.
 This was reaffirmed with Meath School’s most recent Ofsted results in 2011 which deemed the school ‘outstanding’ for a second time.
 There have been 7 successive ‘outstanding’ judgements for the residential department.

 Janet was awarded an OBE in 2009 for her outstanding contribution and service to children with special educational needs and their families, recognising the commitment and dedication Janet has shown over three decades to children’s speech, language and communication.

-Angela joined I CAN November 2010 when she was appointed Principal of Dawn House, a school for children and young people aged 5 – 19, all of whom have severe or complex communication difficulties including Asperger syndrome.
+Melsa joined I CAN in June 2016 when she was appointed Principal of Dawn House, a school for children and young people aged 5 – 19, all of whom have severe or complex communication difficulties including Asperger syndrome.
 Dawn House is one of the very few non maintained schools to acquire specialist school status in Communication and Interaction.
 This was achieved through the integration of education, therapy and care in a highly specialised environment where all individuals are valued.
-Since taking up post Angela has led the school in its journey from ‘good’ to ‘outstanding’ (Ofsted March 2014).

-Angela brought a wealth of experience to the organisation having worked in the maintained sector since 1978.
-Over the course of her career Angela worked in both primary and secondary schools in four different local authorities holding promoted positions in two comprehensive schools.
+Melsa brought a wealth of experience to the organisation having worked in both the Maintained and Independent Special Schools sector for 27 years.
+Over the course of her career Melsa has worked in Nursery, Primary and Secondary Special Schools

 Governors at I CAN's Meath School